ergogen/ergogen/docs/reference.md

 ```

 Operations are performed in order, and the resulting shape is exported as an output.
-Additionally, it is going to be available for further export declarations to use (through the `ref` type) under the name specified (`my_name`, in this case).
+Additionally, it is going to be available for further export declarations to use (through the `outline` type) under the name specified (`my_name`, in this case).
 If we only want to use it as a building block for further exports, we can start the name with an underscore (e.g., `_my_name`) to prevent it from being actually exported.
+(By convention, a starting underscore is kind of like a "private" marker.)

 A shorthand version of a part can be given when the elements of the above arrays/objects are simple strings instead of further objects.
 The syntax is a symbol from `[+, -, ~, ^]`, followed by a name, and is equivalent to adding/subtracting/intersecting/stacking an outline of that name, respectively.